 The MFA Program is highly competitive and accepts a limited number of students each year.
 The Faculty meets as a group to view portfolios, assess compatibility and look for achievements within the artists’ field of work.

-All materials must be postmarked by Feb.
+All materials must be electronically submitted by Feb.
 15th for full consideration:

-Application: The application is available online for a non-refundable application fee of $60 please go to the Division of Graduate Education homepage at http://www.montana.edu/wwwdg/apply.html.
-The School of Art will no longer accept paper applications, only the online version.
+Application: The application is available online for a non-refundable application fee of $60 please go to the Graduate School site.
+The School of Art no longer accepts paper applications, only the electronic version.

 The Master of Fine Arts is a project based, non-media specific curriculum that focuses on individual artistic development and creative leadership.
 The program brings together talented individuals from a variety of different media building a community that fosters exploration, professionalism and creative success.